 Since the determination of dialects can be done with a few records received from a CSV file, there is a probability that some of the parameters that compose the dialect cannot be determined properly.
-Given this reality, it is preferable that CSV parsers be able to convert between one exhaust system and another instead of making them mutually exclusive as established in the most relevant proposals on these topics [16].
-This results in the correct interpretation of escape sequences that use the backslash "\\" in those files in which a quote character has been detected as part of their dialect.
+Given this reality, it is preferable that CSV parsers be able to convert between one escaping mechanism and another instead of making the escape character mutually exclusive as established in the most relevant proposals on these topics [16].
+This results in the correct interpretation of escape sequences that use the backslash "\" in those files in which a quote character has been detected as part of their dialect.

-Appendix: algorithms pseudocode
+10. Appendix: algorithms pseudocode